 This is another favorite of mine.
 I love coming up with related vocabulary words or story vocabulary using this strategy, and as an added bonus, the final list works beautifully as a brainstorming list for writing later!
 I use Alphaboxes as a prereading strategy, but teachers can add to the lists once the lesson is done to show new learning too.

-HOOK#6: COMPLETELY UNEXPECTED
+Activators that are COMPLETELY UNEXPECTED

 Kids, no matter the age, love it when teachers do the unexpected.
 For your next lesson, come dressed as Sherlock Holmes, Mrs. Frizzle, or Mrs. Wishy Washy and use the character to help draw the kiddos in.
 Have them close their eyes and imagine something ties the character to your lesson.
 Have them solve a mystery, go on a science trip, or visit a favorite story.